patternfly/patternfly-org/packages/v4/src/content/accessibility/label/label.md

 As a caution, labels can be styled using a variety of colors.
 Relying on color alone to communicate information causes barriers to access for many readers: colorblind and low vision users may not be able to perceive the color differences, and screen readers do not announce colors to non-sighted readers.

+Since the label doesn't get an accessible name and isn't focusable by default, each label must have adequate contextual information provided in the surrounding UI to convey the same information the color alone is conveying.
+A developer could consider using a label with an icon in it to supplement the color, or be sure the text on the label is descriptive.